AndreiChertkov/teneva/doc/core/cross_act.rst

   **Examples**:

-  Let consider the simple operation in the TT-format Y = X1 * X2 + X3:
+  Let consider the simple operation in the TT-format "Y = X1 * X2 + X3":

   .. code-block:: python